 Citric acid crystals by Polarization Microscopy 100X

-I am member of the University of Calgary Microscopy Group, an adjunct assistant professor in the Dept. of Cell Biology and I have access to the electron microscopes.
-I am a trained scientist in the fields of Cell Biology, Neurobiology and Biochemistry with a passion for microscopy with over 45 years experience.
+I am member of the University of Calgary Microscopy Group, an adjunct assistant professor in the Dept. of Cell Biology and I have access to Scanning electron microscopes.
+I am a trained scientist in the fields of Cell Biology, Neurobiology and Biochemistry with a passion for microscopy with over 50 years experience.
 I am also a professional Nature photographer and teacher and taught web design and photography at SAIT for over 20 years.
-My photographs have won international awards and have been published in magazines, science journals including numerous cover photos.
+My photographs have received international awards and have been published in magazines, science journals including numerous cover photos.
 I have also had images published by National Geographic and won awards from them.
-I have over 20 scientific publications in refereed sience journas, 5 book chapters and several books.
+I have over 20 scientific publications in refereed sience journas, 5 book chapters, several books and hundreds of articles on microscopy - some for microscope companies like Motic.
+E.g. https://moticmicroscopes.com/blogs/articles.

 Darkfield macrophotograph of a Trout Alevin 5X (Pulished in Scientific American).